 Pro Tip: Trogir is just 6 kilometers from the Split airport.
 If you have a late flight on the day you fly out, you can leave Split early and spend the day in Trogir before going to the airport in the evening!

 There are plenty of awesome things to do in Trogir, and you can easily see the town’s highlights in one day.

 If you want to get away from the sea and experience something totally different, try taking a day trip from Split to Krka National Park.
 There are dozens of tour operators offering day trips from Split (you will see tons of options for operators when you’re walking up and down the Riva).
 These waterfalls are world-renowned and so impressive that photos don’t do them justice.
 Basically, imagine that scene from The Lion King when we see the Oasis where Timon and Pumba live, and that’s similar to what Krka Waterfalls resembles.

-Hold on to your helmets and zip down small waterfalls and rapids flowing through the canyons.
+Just be sure to hold on to your helmet as zip down the Cetina River as it rushes through the canyons.
 The ride is not only exhilarating, but the scenery is impressive.
 However, it’s best to leave your camera at home so you can focus on your paddle on this day trip from Split.

 Split is the perfect 3-day destination in Croatia.

 When you’re short on time and trying to decide how many days are enough, a 3 day Split itinerary will give you the perfect opportunity to see the best of the Old Town, have an easy market strolling, beach-going day, and to take a day trip from the city.
 Although if you have the time, several days in Split will allow you to do it all!

 No matter how much time you have, Split will leave you speechless and will have you already thinking about planning your next trip back!